withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 </style>
 ```

-However, if you'd rather, you can extract this to a dedicated file, you can extract your styling to a [CSS Module file](https://docs.astro.build/en/guides/imports/#css-modules) and import that instead.
+However, you can extract your styling to a [CSS Module file](https://docs.astro.build/en/guides/imports/#css-modules) and import that instead.

 ```astro title="src/components/Hello.astro"
 ---